 A perfect day for making hay is when it’s sunny and calm.
 Spread the grass clippings in a thin layer on the ground, preferably on the concrete.
 Turn it and mix it around a few times during the day.
 It shouldn’t take more than half a day or so until it’s completely dry.
-Before night time, gather it on a pile and store in a box or another container and leave in the dry place.
+Before nighttime, gather it in a pile and store it in a box or another container and leave it in a dry place.

 If you have rabbits or guinea pigs, you might like to try making hay for your pet as food.

 Hay as Chicken Coop Bedding